 What Is a PA?

-To perform at this level of responsibility, much of the education of Physician Assistants is provided by physicians in order to assure that the patient-care functions provided by the Physician Assistant are equivalent in quality to those of the physician who delegates them.
+To perform at this level of responsibility, much of the education of physician assistants is provided by physicians and highly skilled PAs in order to assure that the patient-care functions provided by the physician assistant are equivalent in quality to those of the physician who delegates them.

 - Review/take patients’ medical histories